cihanoz/sebure/ARCHITECTURE.md

 ## Core Layer Components

+### Testing Framework

+The system includes a comprehensive testing framework for validating the correctness of core components:

+- **DPoS Consensus Testing**: A complete framework for testing the Delegated Proof-of-Stake consensus mechanism:
+  - Validator management and rotation testing
+  - Block production and validation simulation
+  - Reward calculation verification
+  - Consensus state management
+  - Shard assignment validation

+Key test components:
+- **Test Helpers**: Utilities for creating test validators and consensus configurations
+- **Block Tests**: Validation of block production and verification
+- **Validator Tests**: Testing of validator assignment, rotation, and management
+- **Consensus State Tests**: Verification of consensus state transitions and updates
+- **Reward Tests**: Validation of reward calculations and distributions

+The testing framework follows a modular design with specific test cases for each component, ensuring comprehensive coverage of the consensus mechanism.

 ### Blockchain Component

 The Blockchain component is responsible for managing blockchain data structures, including blocks and transactions.
 It handles: